dreadpon/godot_spatial_gardener/README.md

 - **[<img src="https://i.postimg.cc/1Xd30ySv/yt-icon-rgb.png" width="16" style="margin-right:4px"/> Video (recommended)](https://youtube.com/playlist?list=PLtsfK5HW0bX-TKR8eO_uKEguii8w9dGIh)**
 - **[<img src="https://i.postimg.cc/KzF6WwQx/text-icon.png" width="16" style="margin-right:4px"/> Text](reference/TUTORIAL_ROOT.md)**

-Their contents are the same, but video better illustrates each step due to being a video, duh.
+Text tutorial is the most up-to-date, but video better illustrates each step due to being a video, duh.

-# Contribution
+## Contribution

 If you want to report a bug or request a feature, you should do so on GitHub using `Issues`.

 **[Refer here for more](reference/CONTRIBUTION.md)** details.

-# Sponsor this project
+## Sponsor this project

 You're welcome to support me on: